ricardomntavares/ricardomntavares/README.md

 - Team Shift Management app
 - Workflow Engine
 - **ReTool** like app
+- Streaming app prototype with decent filters and lists!

 <!---
 ricardomntavares/ricardomntavares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.